qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Do they?" said Hugh Akston softly.
 "Do they desire it? [...]
 Just take that question back with you, as the last premise left for you to check."

-> "We must discuss the conditions of your departure, " said Gait; he spoke in the dispassionate manner of an executive.
+> "We must discuss the conditions of your departure," said Galt; he spoke in the dispassionate manner of an executive.
 "First, you must give us your word that you will not disclose our secret or any part of it — neither our cause nor our existence nor this valley nor your whereabouts for the past month — to anyone in the outer world, not at any time or for any purpose whatsoever."

 > "I give you my word."